Combining the in-medium similarity renormalization group with the density matrix renormalization group: Shell structure and information entropy: Acknowledgements

-\paragraph{Acknowledgements.--} We thank J. Hoppe for providing the VS-IMSRG matrix elements for the $sd$-shell calculations, and J. Men\'endez and J. Holt for sharing the VS-IMSRG matrix elements used in Ref.~\cite{Taniuchi2019}.
-The work of A.T. and A.S. was supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant Agreement No.~101020842). \"O.L. and G.Z. have been supported by the Quantum Information National Laboratory of Hungary and by the Hungarian National Research Development and Innovation Office (NKFIH) through Grants Nos.~K120569, K134983, and SNN139581. \"O.L. recieved further support from the Hans Fischer Senior Fellowship programme funded by the Technical University of Munich -- Institute for Advanced Study.
-M.A.W. has also been supported by the ÚNKP-21-4 New National Excellence Program of the Ministry for Innovation and Technology from the source of the National Research, Development and Innovation Fund.
+We thank J. Hoppe for providing the VS-IMSRG matrix elements for the $sd$-shell calculations, and J. Men\'endez and J. Holt for sharing the VS-IMSRG matrix elements used in Ref.~\cite{Taniuchi2019}.
+The work of A.T. and A.S. was supported by the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme (Grant Agreement No.~101020842). \"O.L. and G.Z. have been supported by the Quantum Information National Laboratory of Hungary and by the Hungarian National Research Development and Innovation Office (NKFIH) through Grants Nos.~K120569, K134983, TKP2021-NVA and SNN139581. \"O.L. received further support from the Hans Fischer Senior Fellowship programme funded by the Technical University of Munich -- Institute for Advanced Study and from the Center for Scalable and Predictive methods for Excitation and Correlated phenomena (SPEC), funded as part of the Computational Chemical Sciences Program by the U.S.~Department of Energy (DOE), Office of Science, Office of Basic Energy Sciences, Division of Chemical Sciences, Geosciences, and Biosciences at Pacific Northwest National Laboratory.
 C.P.M. was supported by UEFISCDI under project No.~PN-III-P4-ID-PCE-2020-0277, and the project for funding the excellence, contract No.~29 PFE/30.12.2021.
-The development of DMRG libraries has been supported by the Center for Scalable and Predictive methods for Excitation and Correlated phenomena (SPEC), funded as part of the Computational Chemical Sciences Program by the U.S.~Department of Energy (DOE), Office of Science, Office of Basic Energy Sciences, Division of Chemical Sciences, Geosciences, and Biosciences at Pacific Northwest National Laboratory.
+M.A.W. was supported by the Janos Bolyai Research Scholarship of the Hungarian Academy of Sciences and by the UNKP-22-4 and UNKP-22-5-BME-330 New National Excellence Program of the Ministry for Culture and Innovation from the source of the National Research, Development and Innovation Fund.